zeynepkaynar/python-oop-library/README.md

 } </br> </br>
 - GET /books/{isbn}: Returns a specific book by ISBN </br>
 - DELETE /books/{isbn}: Removes the book with the given ISBN </br>
+### Testing
+test_library.py file contains unit and integration tests that verify the functionality of the library system.
+To run the tests: `python -m pytest`